 Does the library have public computers?

 Santa Fe Public Library provides public access to computers free of charge.
 Computer users are required to have a library card or can request a computer “guest pass” at the Reference Desk.
-Computers may be reserved for up to two hours.
+Computers may be reserved for up to one hour.
 Reservations may be phoned in or made on a walk-in first-come, first-served basis.
 Library computers have Internet access, word processing, and spreadsheet programs.
 The City of Santa Fe prohibits the installation of software or hardware on its computers.
 Black and white printing is available (10 cents per side).
 Color printing is not available.

 Children’s Room computers are for use by children 12 years of age and younger.

-The Main Library has a self-serve fax machines that takes credit, debit, and check cards.
+The Main Library has a self-serve fax machine that takes credit, debit, and check cards.

 All libraries have black and white photocopiers (10 cents per side) with free scanning capability (bring your own USB drive to save your documents).
 Library staff is able to provide limited, short-term technical assistance as needed.
 However, due to time constraints and technical expertise it may not be possible to answer all questions.

 Does the library have wireless Internet?